 Rational Emotive Behavior Therapy (REBT), created by Dr. Albert Ellis--who is recognized as one of most influential psychologists of all time--changed the world of psychotherapy.
 Evidence-based, scientific, no-nonsense, effective, and empowering, REBT is also imbued with compassion.
 In addition to being a unique therapeutic approach that has inspired and influenced many approaches that followed it, it can also be a way of life for those who choose to apply it as such.
 REBT provides "how-to's" for minimizing emotional disturbance in order to create a meaningful life that brings enrichment and greater joy, and it also encourages individuals to contribute to the well being of other people and the world around them.
 It is known as one of the most holistic approaches in the field of psychotherapy.

 Dr. Debbie Joffe Ellis was entrusted by her late husband, Dr. Albert Ellis, to continue his work, and does so with dedication, passion, and humor--making it relevant for the current times.
 In this 2-hour continuing education webinar, Dr. Joffe Ellis will share the basic principles, philosophy, and therapeutic techniques of REBT.
 She will talk about the REBT recommendations and descriptions of ways of successfully coping during times of challenge and crisis.
-She will also give a brief live demonstration of REBT and answer attendees' questions.
+She will also answer attendees' questions about REBT theory and practices.

 This introductory web conference is designed to help clinicians: